 Climate Whirl seeks and creates opportunities for interactions between scientific and artistic research.
 We seek to open up research processes and concrete procedures for wider audience.
 We look for new models of though and action, that might shake traditional ways of making, but that enable encounters in new, different cognitive levels (experience-emotions-knowledge).

-The art programme started in 2011.
-So far it has implemented interactive carbontree.fi website, and Climate Whirl artist-in-residency, that for the first time was organised at Hyytiälä Forestry Field station in 2013.
-Other events that are conducted under Climate Whirl include workshops, exhibitions, and seminars.
-These events bring together scientific and artistic research, and tranfer knowledge outside the expert communities.
+The programme started in 2011.
+So far it has implemented interactive carbontree.fi website, and an artist-in-residency since 2013.
+Other activities that are conducted under the programme include workshops, exhibitions, and seminars.
+These events bring together scientific and artistic research, and tranfer cross-disciplinary knowledge outside the expert communities.

-In August 2015, the 20th Anniversary of SMEAR II research station and the opening of Tealemetree Station by Meyer-Brandis were celebrated at the research forest.
-Forest-Climate-Time event will be organized in Helsinki in April 2017.
+In August 2015, the opening of Tealemetree Station by Meyer-Brandis was celebrated as part of the 20th anniversary party of SMEAR II research station.
+A seminar called Forest-Climate-Time was organized in Helsinki in April 2017.

 In 2017 Finnish artist duo IC-98 was invited to visit the station.
-They were commissioned a new artwork, that will be published in the end of 2019.
-The work is permanently located in a natural forest of 22 ha at the Hyytiälä Forestry Station, and a part of it can be found at the Faculty of Forest Sciences at Viikki Campus, in Helsinki.
+They were commissioned a new artwork that was published 20th August, 2020, as part of SMEAR II station 25th anniversary celebration.
+The work is permanently located in a natural Kuivajärvi forest of 22 ha at the Hyytiälä Forestry Station.
+A section of this site-specific poetic intervention can be found at the Faculty of Forest Sciences at Viikki Campus, in Helsinki.

 Climate Whirl started as a project between Department of Physics and Division of Atmospheric Sciences at University of Helsinki, and Capsula (art-science-nature).
 Project was generously supported by Kone Foundation between 2013-18.
 From 2018 the Arts Programme is developed under INAR and curated by Ulla Taipale.